BrianReisman/LTK-skills-test/skills-test-react/README.md

 # Welcome to Lender Tool Kits basic react skills test

-This project is designed to screen candiates react skills as part of the intervie process
+This project is designed to screen candiates react skills as part of the interview process

 ## Instructions